shawngraham/presentations/drew/drew.md

 <section data-background="uclbigdatagothic/saturn-eating-child.jpg"></section>

 Note:
 These two reactions - the rejection and wholehearted adoption of magical methods seem to me to be two sides of the same coin.
-I like the phrase 'big data gothic' to describe this.
+I like the phrase 'big data gothic' to describe this, but Paige's phrasing 'technological sublime' is better.

 ---